-In the case of distance contracts (within the meaning of Directive 2011/83/EU (e.g. internet sales) the information particulars must be available before the purchase is concluded.
+In the case of distance contracts within the meaning of Article 2(1) of Directive 97/7/EC (no longer in force) (e.g. internet sales), conformity with the marketing standards requires that the information particulars must be available before the purchase is concluded.

 The marketing of packages of a net weight of 5 kg or less containing mixes of different types of fruit and vegetables shall be allowed, provided that: